 I belong to the ARRL, (www.arrl.org) the Keystone VHF Club, (www.w3hzu.com) the 10-10 International Club as # 72632, (www.ten-ten.org) the 3.938 North Carolina SSB net as #227, (http://www.qsl.net/w/wy3w/3938/index.html) and to the ECARS Net on 7.255 (East Coast Amateur Radio Service), (www.ecars7255.com) as #30377.

-I have aquired DXCC, (currently at 314 worked with 309 confirmed & still plugging away.)
+I have aquired DXCC, (currently at 310 worked with ALL 310 confirmed but still looking for more!)
 WAS, WAC, WAZ, and may look into some IOTA Awards as I have logged/confirmed many IOTA's over the years.
 I do love to chase the DX!!
 Hope to have a QSO with you all "further down the log!!"

 The HF rig is an IC-746PRO with the SM-20 desk mic.
 The amp is an Ameritron AL-80B.
 Antennas consist of the Mosley TA-63N, and a Buckmaster 270' OCF dipole.I also have up a "dedicated" 60 meter dipole cut for the 5 "channels" with a perfect 1 to 1 SWR w/o the use of any tuner.